krpoblete/perfect-pitch/README.md

 | Pitcher | —               |

 All roles share: Dashboard, Start Session, and Account Settings.
 New accounts default to **Pitcher**.
 An Admin must assign Coach roles manually.

 ---

+## Name Validation Rules

+Names entered during signup and profile updates follow these rules:

+- Letters (including accented characters), spaces, hyphens, and apostrophes only
+- Each word must be at least 2 characters — single-letter words (e.g. `"B Smith"`) are rejected
+- Each word must start with a capital letter
+- No consecutive spaces, hyphens, or apostrophes
+- No leading or trailing hyphens or apostrophes
+- Recognised suffixes are allowed at the end: `Jr.`, `Sr.`, `II`, `III`, `IV`, `V`, `VI`, `VII`, `VIII`
+- Suffixes must use the formal form — `Jr.` and `Sr.` require the trailing period; bare `Jr` or `Sr` without a period are rejected
+- Any other use of a period (e.g. `Dr.`, `John.Doe`) is rejected

+---